Satellite-im/UplinkWeb/README.md

 5 - Enter an amount and click the `Request` button.
 A clickable message will appear in the chat.

-6 - Go back to the other user and click the message and the request will be forwarded to Unisat for you to approve the transation.
+6 - Go back to the other user and click the message and the request will be forwarded to Unisat for you to approve the transaction.

 ## Contributing